vmactions/solaris-vm/README.md

           echo "OK"

 ```

 The `runs-on: macos-12` must be `macos-12`.

-The `envs: 'MYTOKEN MYTOKEN2'` is the env names that you want to pass into solaris vm.
+The `envs: 'MYTOKEN MYTOKEN2'` is the env names that you want to pass into the vm.

-The `run: xxxxx `  is the command you want to run in solaris vm.
+The `run: xxxxx`  is the command you want to run in the vm.

 The env variables are all copied into the VM, and the source code and directory are all synchronized into the VM.

 The working dir for `run` in the VM is the same as in the Host machine.